Clopma/Koukio/README.md

 Spring Boot application which reads the last 20 entries of an RSS feed every 5 minutes and saves them in its in-memory h2 database.

+The posts are identified by a number extracted from the post uri.
+If a post it is already in the database, it gets updated.

 This records are exposed by a GraphQL interface and can be accessed with pagination through GraphiQL at [localhost](http://localhost:8080/graphiql).

 Setup: